Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 #### Q59.
 How does the forEach() method differ from a for statement?

-- forEach allows you to specify your own iterator, wheras for does not.
+- forEach allows you to specify your own iterator, whereas for does not.
 - forEach can be used only with strings, whereas for can be used with additional data types.
 - forEach can be used only with an array, whereas for can be used with additional data types.
 - for loops can be nested; whereas forEach loops cannot.